maciaszczykm/portfolio/README.md

 # Setup
 1. Upload to HTTP server.
-2. Make directory `php/temp/` writeable (change attributes to `777`).
-3. Update configuration in `contact.php` file.
-Change `$from` and `$sentTo` values.
+2. Make sure that you allowed `formspree.io` to send emails to your adress.
-4. Setup Google Maps API key, more information at http://stackoverflow.com/questions/37991340/error-google-maps-api-error-missingkeymaperror.
+3. Setup Google Maps API key, more information at http://stackoverflow.com/questions/37991340/error-google-maps-api-error-missingkeymaperror.